-Tiffany is a native San Antonian, a proud Texas Aggie and a diehard Spurs fan.
+Tiffany is a native San Antonian, a proud SAISD Alumn and Texas Aggie and a diehard Spurs fan.
 She believes in the profound power of people in partnership.
 Tiffany holds a master’s in business administration and a bachelor’s in communications.
-As the Deputy Director for UP Partnership, she is tasked with effectively engaging institutional and community partners to accelerate Bexar County’s progress toward equitable results for young people.
-Prior to joining UP Partnership, Tiffany served as SAISD’s first Chief of Staff and its first Diversity Officer.
+She currently serves as the Deputy Chief of Staff for the Communities in Schools (CIS) national office based in DC.
+Prior to joining CIS, Tiffany served as SAISD’s first Chief of Staff and its first Diversity Officer.
 She is currently completing her doctorate in education administration with a dissertation focused on the longstanding issue of disproportionate discipline of girls of color.

 “As a student, I was blessed to have SAISD teachers and staff who saw my potential and prepared me for my future.
 As an employee, I was fortunate to work in SAISD and witness firsthand the passion of our staff members and trustees who are dedicated to ensuring quality educational experiences and endless opportunities for our District’s children.
 As an SAISD Foundation Board member, I am now honored and proud to serve SAISD alongside committed community members who are creating innovative ways to support our students and teachers.
 SAISD is well on its way to becoming a national model urban district.
 The Foundation has been a powerful partner in this mission.
 I am extremely excited to join this effort and to do my part.
 GO SAISD!”